MINER: Multiscale Implicit Neural Representations: MINER

 \subsubsection{Using multiple MLPs per scale.}

 Equation \eqref{eq:finest} implies that obtaining a value at a spatial point $\bfx$ requires evaluating a total of $J$ MLPs across scales.
-This is not beneficial compared to a single scale solution such as SIREN~\cite{sitzmann2020implicit}.
+Such joint evaluation has no computational benefit compared to a single scale approach like SIREN~\cite{sitzmann2020implicit} with comparable number of parameters.
 Further, the residual signals at finer scales are often low-amplitude, a consequence of visual signals being composed of several smooth areas.
 To leverage this fact and make inference faster, we split the signal into equal sized blocks at each scale.
 We create an MLP for each block that requires significantly fewer parameters than a single full MLP at that scale.
 Moreover, blocks with small residual energy can be represented as a zero signal, and do not even need to be represented with an MLP.

 We now combine the Laplacian representation with the multi-MLP approach stated above.
 Let $\widetilde{\bfx}$ be a local coordinate at the finest scale in a block with coordinate $(m, n)$, where $m \in {1, 2, \cdots M}$ is the number of vertical blocks, and $n \in {1, 2, \cdots, N}$ is the number of horizontal blocks.
-To evaluate the signal at $\bfx$ we compute,
+To evaluate the signal at $\bfx$,

 where $\lfloor \cdot \rfloor$ is the floor operator, and $\mathcal{N}^{(m, n)}_j$ is the MLP for block at $(m, n)$ and at scale $j$.
 With this formulation, we require evaluation of at most $J$ \emph{small} MLPs instead of large MLPs, thereby dramatically reducing inference time.